ang-zeyu/infisearch/README.md

 ### 1. Installing the indexer

+There are a couple of options for installing the indexer:
+- Install the global npm package with `npm install -g @infisearch/cli`.
-If you have the rust / cargo toolchains setup, simply run `cargo install infisearch --vers 0.8.6`.
+- If you have the rust / cargo toolchains setup, run `cargo install infisearch --vers 0.8.6`.

-Alternatively, download the cli binaries [here](https://github.com/ang-zeyu/infisearch/releases).
+- You can also grab the cli binaries [here](https://github.com/ang-zeyu/infisearch/releases).

 ### 2. Running the indexer